Join us in person or virtually via Zoom.

 Where should I park?
 We have two parking lots at church.
 Feel free to park in either one.

-Is there Accessibility?
+Accessibility?
 Yes, this is important to us.
 When parking, please feel free to park nearest to the church.
 There are two handicapped parking spots.
 There are no stairs into or inside the church.
 This provides easy access for everyone!

 How do I know what’s going on during the service?
 When you enter church, the greeters will hand you a bulletin, which lists the order of worship for that service.
 It contains the text of prayers, and lists the hymns we will be singing.
 You will find the hymns in the hymnals in the white cubicles at the back of the church.